 Chicago Architecture Foundation

-One way to see the entire city in one afternoon is by visiting the Chicago Architecture Foundation, located in the atrium of the Railway Exchange Building.
+One way to see the entire city in one afternoon is by visiting the Chicago Architecture Foundation.
 A model of the Windy City stretches 320 feet and represents 400 city blocks with more than 1,000 buildings.
 If you care to brave the elements—or an idea to save for a sunnier day—choose one of the many tours led by the foundation to showcase the spectacular architecture found throughout Chicago.

 The Field Museum and The Museum of Science and Industry

-Exploring museums are a great way to pass a rainy afternoon, and Chicago has plenty to choose from.
-The Field Museum focuses on science and the environment.
-Be sure to visit Sue, the largest and most complete skeleton of a T. Rex ever found.
+Exploring museums is a great way to pass a rainy afternoon, and Chicago has plenty to choose from.
+The Field Museum focuses on natural history with incredible fossils and artifacts, even some dinosaurs and mummies.
 Meanwhile, The Museum of Science and Industry displays more than 800 interactive exhibits, including a high-tech, hands-on exploration of the mind, body and spirit.

 Chicago Cultural Center